AdamBorel/ELK_Stack_Deployment_In_Microsoft_Azure/README.md

 Ansible was used to automate configuration of the ELK machine.
 No configuration was performed manually, which is advantageous because...

-- We are able to repeat the process over and over again without errors that humans might introduce into the equation.
+- We're able to repeat the process over and over again without errors that humans might introduce into the procedure of doing the same task over and over again, that's what we have machines for people!

 ### The playbook implements the following tasks: